Privacy and Media Statement

 - Technological measures, for example, the use of passwords.
 WPC makes its employees aware of the importance of maintaining the confidentiality of personal information.

 This statement and the processes and procedures for obtaining access to personal information will be available to any individual through our web site, and/or on request.
-If you have a question regarding personal information, contact us as outlined in #3.
+If you have a question regarding personal information, contact us .

 On request, you will be informed of the existence, use and disclosure of your personal information, and will be given access to that information.
 You may challenge the accuracy and completeness of the information, and have it corrected or amended as appropriate.
 You will be required to provide sufficient information to permit WPC to provide an account of the existence, use, and disclosure of personal information.
 WPC will respond your request within a reasonable time and at minimal or no cost to you.

-Individuals may challenge WPC’s compliance with this statement by contacting the Chief Privacy Officer.
+Individuals may challenge WPC’s compliance with this statement by contacting the Executive Director.

 All personal information, such as e-mail addresses and financial information, collected on WPC’s website is knowingly and specifically supplied to us by the website user.
 We use password protocols and secure websites to protect the personal information we receive when an online donation is made.
 Our software is routinely updated to maximize protection of such information.
 All financial information, including credit card information is encrypted.
 This means that any data sent from the user’s computer to WPC is completely secure.